Option 1: Take your money out.

 Lump sum withdrawals are handy if you want to keep investing in KiwiSaver but need to access some of your money for one-off expenses – like a new car or home improvements.
 The minimum lump sum withdrawal amount is $500 per withdrawal.

 If you’re requesting your first withdrawal after reaching Qualifying Age, download the Westpac KiwiSaver Initial Retirement Withdrawal form.

 Once you’ve made your first retirement withdrawal, or if you first joined KiwiSaver when you were over 65, you can make withdrawals using the Westpac KiwiSaver Scheme Withdrawal Form.

 Note: If you make a full withdrawal, your Westpac KiwiSaver Scheme account will be closed and your membership will end.

 Withdrawing your Australian-sourced Funds

-If you’ve transferred your Australian-sourced Funds to the Westpac KiwiSaver Scheme and are eligible to withdraw these funds, you’ll need to complete a separate form.
+If you’ve transferred your Australian-sourced Funds to the Westpac KiwiSaver Scheme and are eligible to withdraw these funds before you reach Qualifying Age, you’ll need to complete a separate form.
 This is the Westpac KiwiSaver Scheme Retirement Withdrawal for Australian-sourced Funds Form.